webplatform/docs-wpd/Projects/index.md

 =Projects=
 The subpages here document the various larger-scale projects the community is working on.
 Both content and infrastructure projects are located here.
 Very large-scale projects also have a project issue tracking page at [http://project.webplatform.org/ project.webplatform.org].
+The [[WPD:Projects/Organizing_projects|Organizing projects]] page has more information about the development of these projects.

 Also, the status of the larger project, Web Platform Docs, is described at [[WPD:Project_Status]].